VityaSchel/bunsogs/README.md

 3. Enter new room's token, display name, optional description
 4. Select Read-only in room's type

-Remember: you can always switch room to read-only mode in room's general settings in bunsogs-cli
+Remember: you can always switch room to read-only mode and other modes in room's general settings in bunsogs-cli.
+This is essentially room's default permissions, same as in pysogs.

 ### How to disable DMs?